rufuscodes/pokemon-id/README.md

 # pokemon-id

 Pocket Monster (Pokemon) Identification System
-<b>Pokemon.ID</b> is a Web Application that utilizes API data from <a href="https://github.com/PokeAPI">PokeAPI</a>

-The Pokemon Web App is a user-friendly application that allows users to browse and search through a comprehensive database of Pokemon characters.
+<b>Pokemon.ID</b> is a Web Application that utilizes API data from <a href="https://github.com/PokeAPI">PokeAPI</a> is a user-friendly application that allows users to browse and search through a comprehensive database of Pokemon characters.
 Built using HTML, CSS, and JavaScript, the app retrieves data from the [PokeAPI](https://pokeapi.co/) to provide detailed information about each Pokemon including its type, abilities, stats, and evolutions.

 ### Features